Take action for your children before it is too late.

 Plagiocephaly

-Plagiocephaly is characterized by a diagonal flattening at the back of the skull.
-The front is flattened on the opposite side.
-Asymmetry in the face becomes noticeable.
+Plagiocephaly is characterized by diagonal flattening at the back of the skull.
+The forehead is flattened on the opposite side.
+An asymmetry of the face is visible.
+This condition may result from various factors, such as the preferential position of the head during sleep, generating uneven pressure on the developing skull.

 Brachycephaly